PySimpleGUI/PySimpleGUI/readme_creator/2_readme.md

 This feature works best on Qt, but does work on the tkinter version as well.
 The visible parameter can also be used with the Column and Frame "container" Elements.

+Note - Tkiner elements behave differently than Qt elements in how they arrange themselves when going from invisible to visible.

+Tkinet elements tend to STACK themselves.

+One workaround is to place the element in a Column with other elements on its row.
+This will hold the place of the row it is to be placed on.
+It will move the element to the end of the row however.

+If you want to not only make the element invisible, on tkinter you can call `Element.

+Qt elements tend to hold their place really well and the window resizes itself nicely.
+It is more precise and less klunky.

 ## Shortcut Functions / Multiple Function Names